mlavi/hugo/content/post/git-for-operators.md

 contrasted to strategic, repeatable, scalable processes to improve results.
 You will also see how people try to approximate version control all over the place.

+Revision control is an essential tool to manage change, collaborate, and scale work, preventing inefficient overhead of abandoned workarounds and point to point synchronization.
+Most operators don't realize that GitOps represents their future, but I see it as a refinement of and progression past CI/CD for "invisible ops."

 Humor sidebar: [Journal of Irreproducible Results](https://en.wikipedia.org/wiki/Journal_of_Irreproducible_Results)

+## Examples of the Problem and Need
 What follows is a combination of rants and constructive criticism, *e.g.:*
 - Scheduling:
   - Question: do you have any time on Tuesday or Wednesday for my customer meeting?
 You said the afternoons were open last week.